For those who find the arts a source of sanctuary, experiencing them in an actual sanctuary can be doubly enriching.

 At one point, the Kansas City Ballet had its offices and studio in the building, and over the years various dance groups have rented space there.
 The church held a Sunday school class titled “A Spectrum of the Arts.”

-Credit for the Center’s signature series, the Brown Bag Concerts, goes to Reverend Scott Myers, who, in 2005, traveled to arts centers throughout the U.S. and Europe on a sabbatical grant to study “Arts and Spirituality.”
-The following year, the Westport Center for the Arts was formed and began presenting free monthly “Brown Bag” noon-time concerts.
+In 2005, Rev. Myers traveled to arts centers throughout the U.S. and Europe on a sabbatical grant to study “Arts and Spirituality.”
+The following year, the Westport Center for the Arts was formed.

 WCA’s programming has included dance groups, a film series, live theatrical readings of both new and classic pieces, art shows and even virtual tours of great art museums.
 Upcoming theatrical offerings include an April 5-6 production of “Weavings,” by Diane Yeahquo Reyner, a Native American (Kiowa) playwright from Haskell Indian Nations University.
 June 14-15 brings “Flo,” a one-woman play about legendary local feminist African-American attorney, Florence Kennedy, written by the University of Nebraska’s Peggy Jones.
 Next, also by Peggy Jones, is “The Journey,” about Harlem Renaissance artist Aaron Douglas, from Topeka.